demoprojects973/demo_home_test/README.md

 4. No more than 4 special characters
 5. 50 % of password should not be a number

+Prerequisites:

+1. JAVA-8
+2. Maven
+3. Set JAVA_HOME and MVN_HOME and exported to PATH variable.

 Steps to run the spring boot application

 1. Install maven if not already installed.